-As the COVID-19 pandemic spreads, so too does uncertainty among businesses and their H-1B employees.
-Below we share some guidance on how working remotely, reduced hours, and termination could impact H-1B workers and their employers.
+As the COVID-19 pandemic spreads, so does uncertainty among businesses and their H-1B employees.
+Below, we share some guidance on how working remotely, reduced hours, and termination could impact H-1B workers and their employers.

 Many employers are encouraging employees to work from home.
 H-1B employees must be provided the same working conditions as their colleagues.
-So H-1B workers must have the option to work from home if their colleagues do.
-H-1B workers
+So, H-1B workers must have the option to work from home if their colleagues do.

-H-1B employees are generally required to work either at their offices or within normal commuting distance.
-Although there is no definition for normal commuting distance, a range of 50 miles one-way is generally acceptable.
+H-1B employees are generally required to work either at their offices or within “normal commuting distance.”
+Although there is no definition for normal commuting distance, a distance of 50 miles each way is generally acceptable.

 H-1B employees may be permitted to work outside this range for up to 60 days in a one-year period.
 However, they must meet certain criteria.
-First, they must maintain a work station at their permanent worksite.
+First, they must maintain a workstation at their permanent worksite.
 Second, they must spend a “substantial amount” of time at the permanent worksite during the one-year period.
 Lastly, their place of residence and remote worksite must not be the same place.
-This last point defeats the purpose of working from home, and so their employer may be required to file a new LCA.
+This last point defeats the purpose of working from home, and so their employer may be required to file a new Labor Condition Application (LCA).